vuejs/v2.vuejs.org/src/v2/guide/index.md

 </script>
 {% endraw %}

 Here we are encountering something new.
-The `v-bind` attribute you are seeing is called a **directive**.
-Directives are prefixed with `v-` to indicate that they are special attributes provided by Vue, and as you may have guessed, they apply special reactive behavior to the rendered DOM.
+The `v-bind` attribute you see above is called a **<dfn>directive</dfn>**.

+Directives are prefixed with `v-` to indicate that they are special attributes provided by Vue.
+And as you may have guessed, they apply special reactive behavior to the rendered DOM.
 Here, it is basically saying "keep this element's `title` attribute up-to-date with the `message` property on the Vue instance."

-If you open up your JavaScript console again and enter `app2.message = 'some new message'`, you'll once again see that the bound HTML - in this case the `title` attribute - has been updated.
+If you open up your JavaScript console again and enter `app2.message = 'some new message'`, you'll once again see that the bound HTML&mdash;in this case the `title` attribute&mdash;has been updated.

 ## Conditionals and Loops